rtholmes/RealTestFailures/README.md

-##Replication Package for the paper "Measuring the cost of regression testing in practice: A study of Java projects using continuous integration."
+## Replication Package for the paper "Measuring the cost of regression testing in practice: A study of Java projects using continuous integration."

-The paper has been accepted at [FSE 2017](http://esec-fse17.uni-paderborn.de/).
+The paper has been accepted at [FSE 2017](http://esec-fse17.uni-paderborn.de/):

 * [DOI](https://doi.org/10.1145/3106237.3106288)
 * [PDF](https://www.cs.ubc.ca/~rtholmes/papers/fse_2017_labuschange.pdf)